ranoya/poepalette/README.md

 Everyone who uses a modern text editor for coding is familiar with a Command Palette, right? (...right???)

 If you don't know what a Command Palette is, it started with [Sublime Text](https://www.sublimetext.com/).
-Pressing CTRL+SHIFT+P (or CMD+SHIFT+P on Macs) on Sublime would brings up a modal window where you could just start typing what you need and everything related would appear.
+Pressing CTRL+SHIFT+P (or CMD+SHIFT+P on Macs) on Sublime (or VSCode too) would brings up a modal window where you could just start typing what you need and everything related would appear.
 The need to wonder where all the options and tools were in the menu have ended there.

 When you get used to it, you want everything to start working just like that.